 The Objective Is To Write, Speak, Or Present On Topics And Themes Familiar To You

-Why: that's your baby and how you interract with your topic never lies: sublties show in your finished work.
+Why: that's your baby and how you interact with your topic never lies: subtleties show in your finished work.

 So a better plan: do the work, study, research, learn what you need to learn, test, evaluate, question, break some things to prove weaknesses or make a point, then learn some more.
-Rinse, repeat, get better, wiser, smarter, because that's really what you've become.
+Rinse, repeat, get better, wiser, smarter, because by that time, this is what you've become.

 Focus On Topics That Genuinely Interest And Energize You In Some Fundamental Way